 Lucid dreaming is awareness of the fact that you are dreaming.
-This awareness can range from very faint recognition of the fact to something as momentous as a broadening of awareness beyond what has ever been experienced even in waking life.
+This awareness can range from very faint recognition of the event to something as momentous as a broadening of knowledge beyond what has ever been experienced even in waking life.
 Lucid dreams usually occur while a person is in the middle of a regular dream and suddenly realizes that they are dreaming.
-Once you realize this, you have the ability to control your dreams, which is pretty much the most essential part of lucid dreaming.
+Once you understand this, you can control your dreams, which is pretty much the essential part of lucid dreaming.

 2. Keep a dream journal.
-This is perhaps the most important step towards lucid dreaming.
-Keep it close by your bed at night, and write in it immediately after waking.
+It is perhaps the most critical step towards lucid dreaming.
+Keep it close to your bed at night, and write in it immediately after waking.
 Or you can keep a recording device if you find it easier to repeat your dream out loud.
-This helps you recognize your common dream elements (people from your past, specific places, etc.), and also tells your brain that you are serious about remembering your dreams!
+It helps you recognize your common dream elements (people from your past, specific places, etc.), and also tells your brain that you are serious about remembering your dreams!
 It will also help you to recognize things that are unique to your dreams.
-You will be able to recognize your own "dream signs."
+You will be able to understand your own “dream signs.”
 These will be recurring things or events that you may notice in your dreams.

 3. Learn the best time to have a lucid dream.
 By being aware of your personal sleep schedule, you can arrange your sleep pattern to help induce lucid dreams.